mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Touch doesn't seem to work on Windows
 -------------------------------------

 You might have to disable and enable the touch driver: go to the device manager.
 (Click the :guilabel:`Start` button and type device manager).
 Choose HID (User interface devices or something like that).
-Choose Intel(R) Precise Touch Device.
-Right click, Disable it.
-Right click, Enable it.
+Choose Intel® Precise Touch Device.
+Right-click, Disable it.
+Right-click, Enable it.

 Toolbox
 =======